farling42/fvtt-pdf-pager/README.md

 This module provides the following:

-- Automatically load a PDF into a page as soon as the page is displayed.
+- Configuration option to automatically load a PDF into a page as soon as the page is displayed.
 - Include "#page=xxx" as a suffix on the document link to open a PDF document at the requested page.
 - Include a page offset in the PDF document definition, so that page=xxx can reference the book's page numbering (some PDFs have extra pages before page 1).
+- Supports the existing @PDF[name]{label}   but the page name must have the same name as the journal.
+- Provide additional syntax of @PDF[journalname#pagename|page=xx]{label} to allow PDFs to be displayed in a page whose name does not match the journal name.
 - Automatically migrates PDFoundry PDF information to new pages in journals.

 ## Example